AugustusTheBirb/strategic-tournament/README.md

 ## BASIC USAGE

-To initaite the tournament run the example.py.
-The python script will generate an excel file called stategies.py.
+To initiate the tournament run the example.py.
+The python script will generate an Excel file called `results.xlsx`.
 In this file you will be able to find the average scores of all the strategies and scores of all the strategy match ups.

 example.py accepts these arguments: